 When: August

-Where: Odeonsplatz and Brunnenhof of the Residenz, other open-air venues in Munich
+Where: Odeonsplatz and the Brunnenhof at the Residenz, as well as other open-air venues in Munich

-The Residenz Serenade invites you to weekly one-hour concerts in the magical atmosphere of the Alte Hofkapelle in the Munich Residenz.
-The Residenz soloists – members of leading Munich orchestras – perform popular works by Bach, Mozart, Beethoven, Vivaldi and Tchaikovsky.
-The serenades offer an authentic classical music experience for newcomers and classical music fans with a changing program in a wonderful atmosphere.
+The Residenz Serenade invites you to weekly one-hour concerts in the magical atmosphere of the Alte Hofkapelle at the Munich Residenz.
+The Residenz Soloists—members of leading Munich orchestras—perform popular works by Bach, Mozart, Beethoven, Vivaldi, and Tchaikovsky.
+The serenades offer an authentic classical music experience for newcomers and classical music fans alike, featuring a rotating program in a beautiful setting.

-When: Every Friday & Saturday all year round (except February)
+When: Every Friday & Saturday year-round (except February)